SoraNav: Adaptive UAV Task-Centric Navigation via Zeroshot VLM Reasoning: Introduction

 \section{Introduction}

-Interpreting visual observations and natural language instructions for complex task execution remains a key challenge in robotics.
-In navigation tasks, this requires reasoning over 3D environments \cite{LI2026103624} while aligning actions with high-level task descriptions \cite{cui2025generatingvisionlanguagenavigationinstructions}.
-Such embodied intelligence enables applications in industrial monitoring \cite{ren2024embodied}, assistive navigation \cite{balatti2023robotassistednavigationvisuallyimpaired}, and search-and-rescue \cite{song2022multi}.
-For instance, in a construction site, a robot may be instructed to “navigate to the electronic box in the storage room.”
-Classical approaches rely on full exploration of the environment \cite{caiza2023autonomousexplorationunknown3d} and continuous object detection.
-However, UAVs operating under tight constraints (e.g., endurance, sensing) require task-aware decisions from language without complete scene exploration.
+Autonomous navigation guided by natural language instructions represents a key capability for embodied intelligence, enabling complex task execution in environments ranging from industrial facilities to domestic spaces.
+In navigation tasks, this requires reasoning over 3D environments \cite{LI2026103624} while aligning actions with high-level task descriptions \cite{cui2025generatingvisionlanguagenavigationinstructions}, with applications spanning industrial inspection \cite{ren2024embodied}, assistive navigation \cite{balatti2023robotassistednavigationvisuallyimpaired}, and search-and-rescue \cite{song2022multi}.
+The problem is especially challenging for UAVs operating in small-scale 3D environments, where tight endurance constraints preclude the exhaustive exploration typical of classical methods.

-Despite recent advances, executing complex navigation tasks from natural language remains difficult, especially for UAVs operating in small-scale environments.
-Existing methods fall into three categories: classical, end-to-end learning, and modular approaches.
-Classical methods, such as 3D reconstruction and occupancy-based exploration \cite{zhou2020fuelfastuavexploration, zhang2025falconfastautonomousaerial}, operate at the voxel level and build detailed geometric maps, but lack support for language-driven tasks.
-End-to-end learning directly maps visual input to control actions via reinforcement or imitation learning \cite{maksymets2021thda, ramrakhya2022habitat}, but suffers from high training cost, poor generalization, and weak sim-to-real transfer.
-Modular pipelines \cite{sathyamoorthy2024convoicontextawarenavigationusing, yokoyama2023vlfmvisionlanguagefrontiermaps} combine perception, reasoning, and control modules, and can integrate VLMs for grounding semantic goals.
-However, they still require robust language-scene alignment and additional object detectors, increasing onboard computational demand.
-Moreover, their decision-making relies on heuristic visual-language alignment or exploratory behaviors, rather than structured reasoning.
-These limitations hinder their ability to support instruction-driven 3D navigation in unstructured environments.